tiprankstipranks

 Revenue from mortgage banking operations is sensitive to changes in economic conditions, decreased economic activity, a slowdown in the housing market, higher interest rates or new legislation and may adversely impact our financial condition and results of operations.

-Our mortgage banking operations provide a significant portion of our noninterest income.
-We generate mortgage banking revenues primarily from gains on the sale of one-to-four-family mortgage loans.
-The one-to-four-family mortgage loans are sold pursuant to programs currently offered by Fannie Mae, Freddie Mac, Ginnie Mae, FHA, VA, USDA Rural Housing, the FHLB, and non-Government Sponsored Enterprise ("GSE") investors.
-These entities account for a substantial portion of the secondary market in residential one-to-four-family mortgage loans.
-Any future changes in the one-to-four-family programs, our eligibility to participate in these programs, the criteria for loans to be accepted or laws that significantly affect the activity of such entities, could, in turn, materially adversely affect our results of operations.
-Mortgage banking is generally considered a volatile source of income because it depends largely on the level of loan volume which, in turn, depends largely on prevailing market interest rates.
+Our mortgage banking operations contribute significantly to our noninterest income, primarily through gains on the sale of one-to-four-family mortgage loans.
+These loans are sold pursuant to programs offered by FNMA, FHLMC, GNMA, FHA, VA, USDA Rural Housing, the FHLB, and non-Government Sponsored Enterprise ("GSE") investors, which collectively account for a substantial portion of the secondary market for such loans.
+Changes to these programs, our eligibility to participate, the criteria for loan acceptance, or related laws could materially and adversely affect our results of operations.
+Mortgage banking is generally considered a volatile source of income because it depends largely on loan volume which is influenced by prevailing market interest rates.
 In a rising or higher interest rate environment, our originations of mortgage loans may decrease, resulting in fewer loans that are available to be sold to investors.
 This would result in a decrease in mortgage banking revenues and a corresponding decrease in noninterest income.
-In addition, our results of operations are affected by the amount of noninterest expense associated with mortgage banking activities, such as salaries and employee benefits, occupancy, equipment and data processing expense, and other operating costs.
-During periods of reduced loan demand, our results of operations may be adversely affected to the extent that we are unable to reduce expenses commensurate with the decline in loan originations.
-In addition, although we sell loans into the secondary market without recourse, we are required to give customary representations and warranties about the loans to the buyers.
-If we breach those representations and warranties, the buyers may require us to repurchase the loans and we may incur a loss on the repurchase.
-The Company has recorded a holdback reserve of $2.1 million to cover loss exposure related to these guarantees for one-to-four-family loans sold into the secondary market at December 31, 2023.
+Our results of operations are also affected by noninterest expenses associated with mortgage banking activities, including salaries and employee benefits, occupancy, equipment, data processing, and other operating costs.
+During periods of reduced loan demand, we may face challenges in reducing these expenses proportionately, which could adversely impact our results of operations.
+Although we sell loans into the secondary market without recourse, we provide customary representations and warranties to buyers.
+If these representations and warranties are breached, we may be required to repurchase the loans, potentially incurring a loss.
+As of December 31, 2024, we recorded a holdback reserve of $2.0 million to cover potential losses related to these guarantees for one-to-four-family loans sold into the secondary market.

 Economy & Political Environment - Risk 2